EarlyByrdTeam/megatron-site/index.md

 **Training Pipeline:**

-The training strategy follows a staged approach that combines pre-training, meta-training, and task-specific adaptation:
+The training strategy follows a staged approach that combines meta-training, meta-validation and fine-tuning for task-specific adaptation:

 1. Meta-training – Train a base learner on large-scale conventional medical imaging datasets using an episodic training schedule to mimic few-shot learning scenarios.